jplummer/erindouglass-bookmap/docs/archive/book_map_options.md

 - ✅ **Simple workflow**: Edit file → run script → upload HTML

 **How it works:**
-1. Wife edits a YAML or CSV file with book information
+1. User edits a YAML or CSV file with book information
 2. Run a build script that geocodes locations and generates static HTML
 3. Upload the HTML file to Squarespace or self-host
 4. Map is fully interactive with clustering for overlapping locations